 In my case, I have plenty of old PC bits floating about.
 So apart from new HDs my NAS units are effectively free.
 As an aside, my current preference to use small SSD for the system volumes and Western Digital Reds for the data volumes.
 Though I am not particularly precious regarding one manufacturer over another.
 Disks all can and do fail eventually.
 That’s why we do backups in the first place! 🙂

 Importantly I also encrypt all the data volumes with Truecrypt/Veracrypt.
-Backups are managed with a standard Unix tool rsync – and “rsync over SSH” for backup to NAS.
+Backups are managed with a standard Unix tool rsync – and “rsync-over-SSH” for backup to NAS.
 It’s very fast and it enables me to keep accurate logs of what was backed up and when.
-Additionally I use rsync over SSH running as a “cron job” every day at 04:10 UTC to back up my webserver, where I host a number of sites and mall boxes for my clients.
+Additionally I use rsync-over-SSH running as a “cron job” every day at 04:10 UTC to back up my remote webserver, where I host a number of sites and mall boxes for my clients.
+Means that if my remote webserver suffers a catastrophic failure, or the hostinh company goes bust, I have a complete testable local copy of the entire remote web server, including all config fles and Unix file permissions.

 Roll your own external HD too